airbnb/chronon/docs/source/setup/Developer_Setup.md

 The Chronon developer experience consists of the following steps:

 1. Authoring Chronon files in python within a specific directory.
-2. Compiling the files using teh `compile.py` CLI tool
+2. Compiling the files using the `compile.py` CLI tool
 3. Running those files with the `run.py` CLI tool
 4. Inspecting the results and iterating
 5. Merging the file to productionize it